 - Animal: fear of animals.

 Parents should not fear discussing their own fears with children.
 On the contrary, talking increases the chances of not giving them the same fears or phobias.
 “We must talk with our hearts, be honest and tell our child that we fear such situations”, saysMarie-Andrée Laplante, founder, and president of Phobies-Zéro, an organization that offers tools and support to persons living with anxiety disorders.

-In children, phobias can be classified in five categories
+In children, phobias can be classified into five categories

 - Others phobia: it is usually the first phobia experienced by children.
 It appears around the age of eight or nine months old.
 The baby cries when he sees persons that he does not usually see.
 This fear hides a fear of being abandoned by his parents.